 In the case of the repo rate, the underlying security is government security.
 Moreover, the securities that the commercial bank sells act as collateral as these remain with the central bank until the commercial bank repurchases them.
 On the other hand, there is no collateral in the bank rate.

 There is a repurchase agreement in the repo rate.
 No such agreement is in the bank rate.

 Impact on the Economy

 Repo rate relates to the funding requirements of the commercial banks in the short run.
 Therefore, an increase in the repo rate generally helps in reducing the liquidity in the economy.
-It has no direct bearing on the customers, who are looking to avail of the loan from the commercial banks.
+It has no direct bearing on the customers who are looking to avail of the loan from the commercial banks.
 However, an increase or decrease in the bank rate directly affects the general public.
-Bank rate usually determines the long term lending rate in an economy.
+The bank rate usually determines the long-term lending rate in an economy.

 Long or Short Term

-Bank rate deals with the long-term needs of the commercial banks.
+The bank rate deals with the long-term needs of commercial banks.
 Repo rate, on the other hand, addresses the short-term needs of commercial banks.
-The time frame in the bank rate is usually more than 28 days, while the repo rate is an overnight loan usually for a day.
+The time frame in the bank rate is usually more than 28 days, while the repo rate is an overnight loan, usually for a day.

 Despite the differences between bank rate vs repo rate, the central bank, on paper, use both to control the money supply and inflation in an economy.
 However, the bank rate is not much in use now as banks hardly borrow from the central bank.
 They only approach the central bank when they are in dire need of funds.

 - Discount Rate – Meaning, Importance And More